Domaine des Chers

 It is at Château de Moriers that Gilles developed a new way of ageing wines...

 Located in the Beaujolais wine region, the Château Emeringes vineyard produces wines with the Julienas and Beaujolais-Villages appellations on slopes with a very favourable exposure (South-East) and an average altitude of 350m.
 We practice rational viticulture and have many old vines that grow on very beautiful terroirs of granitic origin.
-Our metrology...Lire plus Learn more
+Our mech...Lire plus Learn more

 Located in the Beaujolais Crus area, the vineyard of Château Emeringes produces wines of the Julienas and Beaujolais-Villages appellations on slopes with a very favourable exposure (South-East) and an average altitude of 350m.
 We practise sustainable viticulture and have many old vines growing on very beautiful terroirs of granite origin.
 Our cultivation methods (choice of plants, pruning, manuring...) allow us to control the yield and to obtain quality grapes.
 Our grapes are then vinified with the greatest care in modern facilities that respect the traditional Beaujolais vinification (semi-carbonic maceration).